 In Windows XP and Windows 2000, you had the TTS voice known as Microsoft SAM.
 In these earlier versions, Microsoft Mike and Microsoft Mary were the optional male and female voices respectively, which were available for download from the Microsoft website.
-But these did not work on the latter Windows versions.
+But these did not work on the later Windows versions.

 Windows Vista and Windows 7 introduced us to Microsoft Anna, the new Text-To-Speech voice replacement.
 The Chinese releases of Windows 7 had Microsoft Lili.
 Now in Windows 10/8, you have Microsoft David, Microsoft Hazel or Microsoft Zira as the default voices of the operating system.